 “Can’t I just use my homepage as a landing page?”

 When a user clicks on a link they want to see information that is specifically focused on the advert, email or search engine result they clicked from.

-A homepage or general content/product page aren’t designed with targeted conversion in mind and they normally contain a broad range of information and cover several subjects.
+A homepage or general content/product page isn’t designed with targeted conversion in mind and they normally contain a broad range of information and cover several subjects.
 A user won’t sit and sift through it all to find what they’d clicked for.
-Which means that these pages aren’t the best tool to convert your clicks into action.
+This means that these pages aren’t the best tool to convert your clicks into action.